Beautiful pairs: Beautiful pairs of valued fields

-Let $\cK$ be the class of \sepa-pairs $\cM\in \cK_\Def$ induced by $\cK_k$ and $\cK_\Gamma$.\footnote{This is defined as in the case of $\ACVF$, see Definition \ref{def:ACVF-pairs}.} The argument given in Lemma \ref{lem:natu} shows that $\cK$ is a natural class.
-We let $\RCVF(T_k,T_\Gamma)$ be the $\cL_\BP$-theory of stably embedded pairs of real closed valued fields, for which the corresponding pair of residue fields is a model of $T_k$, and the corresponding pair of value groups is a model of $T_\Gamma$.
+The argument given in Lemma \ref{lem:natu} shows that $\cK$ is a natural class.
+We let $\RCVF(T_k,T_\Gamma)$ be the $\cL_P$-theory of stably embedded pairs of real closed valued fields, for which the corresponding pair of residue fields is a model of $T_k$, and the corresponding pair of value groups is a model of $T_\Gamma$.
 Moreover, by Part (1) of Proposition \ref{lem:domination}, the theory $\RCVF(T_k,T_\Gamma)$ is axiomatizable and it is easy to see it is consistent.

 \begin{theorem} Let $\cK_k, \cK_\Gamma, \cK, T_k$ and $T_\Gamma$ be as above.
 Then, $\cK$-beautiful pairs exist.
-Moreover, $\RCVF_\BP(\cK)$ has beauty transfer and is axiomatized by $\RCVF(T_k,T_\Gamma)$. \end{theorem}
+Moreover, $\cK$ has beauty transfer and $\RCVF_\BP(\cK)$ is axiomatized by $\RCVF(T_k,T_\Gamma)$. \end{theorem}

 \begin{proof} The proof follows exactly the same strategy as that of Theorem \ref{thm:ACVF-Beauty}, using the $\RCVF$ part of Proposition \ref{lem:domination}. \end{proof}